 Astex Pharmaceuticals – structural biology revolutionises drug discovery

-In 1999, Professors Tom Blundell and Chris Abell from the University of Cambridge, and Dr Harren Jhoti from pharmaceutical company GSK founded Astex Technology to commercialise their new approach to drug discovery.
-The company, which became Astex Pharmaceuticals in 2011 when it was bought by SuperGen Inc., was sold for $886M in 2013 to Otsuka Pharmaceutical Co.
+In 1999, Professors Tom Blundell and Chris Abell from the University of Cambridge, and Dr Harren Jhoti, formerly head of structural biology and bioinformatics at pharmaceutical company GlaxoWellcome (now GSK), founded Astex Technology to pioneer the development of a new approach to drug discovery.
+The company became Astex Pharmaceuticals in 2011 when it merged with SuperGen Inc., and was sold for $886M in 2013 to Otsuka Pharmaceutical Co.
 Ltd.

 |80-100||Number of Astex employees since 2003|